Blonde stereotype: Dumb blonde

 Gentlemen Prefer Blondes (1925) by Anita Loos originated as a comic novel and explores the appeal of blonde women.
 It spawned a musical on Broadway, and two films released in 1928 and 1953.
-The Encyclopedia of Hair describes Marilyn Monroe's blonde role in the second film as that of "a fragile woman who relied on her looks rather than on intelligence—what some people refer to as 'dumb blonde'."
+The Encyclopedia of Hair describes Marilyn Monroe's blonde role in the second film as that of "a fragile woman who relied on her looks rather than on intelligence—what some people refer to as 'dumb blonde'".
 At the same time, in the film she demonstrates a certain amount of wit regarding her life position expressed in the song "Diamonds Are a Girl's Best Friend".
 Madonna emulated that screen-persona of Monroe in her music video Material Girl.

 Many blonde actresses have played stereotypical "dumb blondes", including Monroe (dyed blonde), Judy Holliday, Jayne Mansfield (dyed blonde), Carol Wayne and Goldie Hawn.
 Goldie Hawn is best known as the giggling "dumb blonde", stumbling over her lines, especially when she introduced Rowan & Martin's Laugh-In "News of the Future".
 In the American sitcom Three's Company the blonde girl (originally Chrissy, played by Suzanne Somers, and later Cindy and Terri) is sweet and naïve, while the brunette (Janet, played by Joyce DeWitt) is smart.

+Juxtaposing "smart brunettes" with "dumb blondes" is a long standing Hollywood stereotype, as seen in this 1982 magazine cover.

+Entertainment magazines have leveraged the dumb blonde stereotype as part of their cover articles.
+Rona Barrett's Hollywood magazine used the phrase "Blondes vs Brunettes" on a 1978 cover addressing Hollywood's typecasting of blondes as dumb and brunettes as smart.
+Us Magazine's October 26, 1982 edition featured a cover story titled "Brains Vs. Blondes: Goodbye, T&A!
+Hello IQ!
+The 'boob tube' cleans up with a bevy of smart but sexy brunettes".
+Stefanie Powers, Veronica Hamel, Michele Lee, Debbie Allen, Erin Gray. and Stephanie Zimbalist were among the brunettes interviewed for the article.
+Shelley Long, one of two blondes interviewed for the article, said "I'm capable of playing dumb blondes who sometimes know more about life than women who are all locked into their heads."
+Susan Sullivan, also blonde, said "if a man doesn't seem to take me seriously because I'm a blonde, I just show him my roots."